sclaussen/fourfours/README.md

 This algorithm generates permutations of the four fours expressions and then evaluates the expressions.
-If the evaluation of an expression results in an integer between 0 and 1000 inclusively then a solution is found (all other numbers are ignored).
+If the evaluation of an expression results in an integer between 0 and 1000 inclusively then a solution is found (all other solutions are ignored).

 The generation algorithm works like this:
 - Stage 1: Numeric permutations are generated (eg 4 4 4 4)